JLZ22/Rugby-Infinite-Passing/README.md

 When I was first introduced to this drill, I noticed that some players would be stuck passing between two lines while others would visit multiple lines.
 This project is interested in understanding the conditions that lead to a player oscillating between two lines.
 While oscillation is not necessarily a bad thing (since you end up getting to pass in both directions anyways), it is interesting to see how the number of players and lines affect whether a player oscillates.

 A demonstration of an oscillating player and a non-oscillating player can be seen in the [Usage](#usage) section.

+<ins>Note:</ins> If a player enters one of the end lines, they will always return to the line they were originally from.
+Therefore, we are only interested in the players that enter the lines in between the first and last lines when counting oscillations.

 ## Usage